REFINER: Reasoning Feedback on Intermediate Representations

 In the moral norm generation task, we consider two kinds of fine-grained errors: \textit{logical contradiction} and \textit{semantic misalignment} (incoherent, uninformative).
 Moral norms are people’s subjective judgments about the character and actions mentioned in the context.
 Each moral norm is a combination of two components (implicit structure): a moral judgment \texttt{[You shouldn't]} and an action \texttt{[criticize your family's religion]}.
 Firstly, to create \textit{logical contradictions}, we use the concept of deontic logic from \citet{kiehne-emnlp-2022} and derive new norms contrary to those of Moral Stories.
 Hence, we replace the correct moral judgments in the plausible hypothesis with inverse judgments.
-For example, replacing \texttt{[You shouldn't]} to \texttt{[It's good]} from the plausible hypothesis as depicted in \Figref{fig:error_overview}.
-To scale such inverse norms (\textit{implausible hypothesis}), we paraphrase them by substituting the adjectives with synonyms from WordNet (see \Figref{fig:error_overview}).
-Secondly, to create \textit{semantic misalignments}, we should collect implausible hypotheses that are either misaligned with the plausible hypothesis or incomplete in nature.
-To create them, we replace the correct action (verb phrase) from the plausible hypothesis with random verb phrases selected from the context of the plausible hypothesis.
+For example, replacing \texttt{[You shouldn't]} from the plausible hypothesis to \texttt{[It's good]}, as depicted in \Figref{fig:error_overview}.
+To scale such inverse norms (\textit{implausible hypothesis}), we paraphrase them by substituting the adjectives with synonyms from WordNet.
+Secondly, to create \textit{semantic misalignments}, we must collect implausible hypotheses that are either misaligned with the plausible hypothesis or incomplete in nature.
+To create them, we replace the correct action (verb phrase) from the plausible hypothesis with random verb phrases selected from the context of the plausible hypothesis. \fi

 We also replace the correct judgment with random judgments to scale the number of implausible hypotheses per example.
 Finally, as feedback $f$, we provide $<$\textit{error type, hint}$>$.
-For non-monotonic reasoning tasks\footnote{A non-monotonic reasoning deals with incomplete facts, whereby reasoners draw tentative conclusions, which may be retracted based on further evidence.} like norm and action generation, the critic should be able to provide hints that align the generator model's objective to the reasoning task.
+For non-monotonic reasoning tasks like norm and action generation, the critic should be able to provide hints that align the generator model's objective to the reasoning task.
 Hence, as a \textit{hint}, we provide verb phrases from the norms.
-Since the critic provides textual feedback to the generator, we convert the structured feedback into natural language feedback \footnote{Further details about feedback are provided in Appendix.}.
+Since the critic provides textual feedback to the generator, we convert the structured feedback into natural language feedback \footnote{Further details about feedback are provided in Appx.\ref{sec:feedback_gen}.}.
 Formally, we create a data pool $D = \{x, z, z', f\}$ to train a critic model.